Fishing Kayak vs SUP

 In this case, you do not have to get the Rover, but you must purchase a SUP compatible with an outboard motor.
 A paddleboard will go the same way as a kayak if you rig up a system to hold a gasoline-powered engine.
 A trolling motor can easily be mounted and strapped to the mount if you do not want to spend the money on an outboard.
 Take care where you place the battery, and put it in a stripped-down gearbox.

-In the present state, kayaks have more angling accessories than SUPs, and their design will probably always give them an edge.
+Currently, kayaks have more angling accessories than SUPs, and their design will probably always give them an edge.
 Although SUPs aren't far behind as companies like Bote continue to innovate.

 Ultimately, it comes down to personal preference.
 With a kayak, you can store all of your gear and accessories.
 If you are a minimalist fisherman who prefers larger bodies of water and requires an outboard to cover them, then the BOTE Rover is the vessel for you.
-If you are unsure, write down what you are looking for and then re-read the article to determine if a kayak or a SUP is right for you.
+If unsure, write down what you are looking for and re-read the article to determine if a kayak or a SUP is right for you.